An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Results Discussion

-The remaining three groups consist of behaviors that are expressed over a range of lengths, from short (\textit{Acceptance}) to long ones (\textit{Avoidance}).
+The remaining groups, on the other hand, appear to be expressed over a wide range of lengths.
 Among these, \textbf{Positive} and \textbf{Dysphoric} behaviors mostly work best at short observations (10 words or fewer).
 For \textbf{Positive} behaviors, this is likely due to their affective content which, while not as brief as negative ones, is nevertheless short-term. \textbf{Dysphoric} behaviors, on the other hand, are characterized by a lack of participation and expression and are thus, likely to be marked by brief expressions, which could be why they tend to do best at short window lengths.

-Finally, \textbf{Problem-Solving} behaviors are evenly split between either very short (3 words) or very long windows (50 - 100 words).
-This is a little surprising since we would normally expect them to be mostly, if not all, long-range due to their extended, back-and-forth nature.
-Upon inspection, we found that the 3-word-window behaviors in this group exhibited their highest BCS at that window length but their highest BRC at longer window lengths.
-This indicates that while the model could be capturing them better at longer windows, the aggregating functional performs better at shorter window lengths.
-Hence, for such behaviors, perhaps more sophisticated and better-suited functionals could exploit the full potential of using long window lengths.
+Finally, \textbf{Problem-Solving} behaviors are evenly split between either very short (3 words) or much longer windows (50 - 100 words).
+This is a little surprising since we would normally expect them to be mostly, if not completely, long-range due to their extended, back-and-forth nature.
+Upon inspection, we found that these behaviors exhibited their highest similarity with human ratings (as seen from their BCS) at short windows but their highest consistency (as seen from their BRC) at long windows.
+This suggests that the existing functionals are unable to effectively aggregate behavior estimates from longer windows.
+Hence, for such behaviors, more sophisticated functionals might be able to exploit the full potential of long windows.

-Lastly, we note here that a-priori, it could have been conjectured that the N-gram model would always prefer 3-word or short windows over longer ones, simply by virtue of its 3-gram training.
-However, we see that this is not the case and that, in fact, more than half of the behaviors perform better at windows longer than 3 words when using the N-gram model.
-Therefore, this demonstrates that our findings are not merely an artifact of the nature of the model or training being used.